 It is currently closed.

 The village hall, which faces the green, was built soon after the Second World War under the auspices of the Rural Community Council and is used also by the

 Glooston Church inhabitants of Stonton Wyville and Cranoe.
-It was extensively refurbished in 1992.
+It was

 Safe & Secure